oasci/reptar/README.md

 This provides several advantages such as mixing human-readable YAML and binary NumPy files, being easier for version control, and only loading requested portions of datasets into memory.
 For more detailed information, please read this [*Front.
 Neuroinform.* article about exdir](https://doi.org/10.3389/fninf.2018.00016).

-# TODO

-- [ ] Write scripts that create the typical files (i.e., xyz and pdb) from groups.
-- [ ] Documenting default definition YAML files.
-- [ ] Function that skips n lines.

 # License

 Distributed under the MIT License.
 See `LICENSE` for more information.